oscarotero/simple-crud/README.md

 ### Customize Row and RowCollection

 The Table class has the method `init` that you can use to initialize things.
 It's called at the end of the `__construct`.
-This allows to configure the table after the instantiation, for example to use custom `Row` or `RowCollection` classes or extend them with other methods and properties:
+This allows to configure the table after the instantiation, for example to use custom `Row` or `RowCollection` classes, extend them with custom methods or configure the table fields:

 ```php
 namespace MyModels;